Call Today! Free Immediate Response (818) 781-1570

 Put simply, probable cause gives the police the legal authority to pull you over.

-For example, the police officer will normally write in their report they were justified in pulling someone over because they were speeding, ran a red light, driving without headlights, excessive braking, weaving, reckless driving, or some other traffic law violation.
+For example, the police officer will normally write in their report that they were justified in pulling someone over because they were speeding, running a red light, driving without headlights, excessively braking, weaving, reckless driving, or some other traffic law violation.

 If this was not true, however, then the police officer who pulled you over might have violated your constitutional rights.